T3 Code - The Bridge Between CLI and GUI in AI Coding

 T3 Code doesn’t try to be an editor.
 It doesn’t compete with VS Code.
 Its role is different: give a GUI to agents that already work well in the terminal.

 T3 Code is a presentation layer, not a new AI engine.
-Understanding this distinction is key:
+The flow is simple:

 Terminal window